-ALL NEW IBEX RELEASES!
+ALL NEW IBEX RELEASE!

 The Ibex Release has the same impact point whether shot with the proper “Pull through method” or the more widely used “swivel method” as the neck and head stay consistent throughout the shot.
 The New Ibex stands alone as a completely New concept in releases.